mirix/retrieval-augmented-generation/README.md

 - Only plain text is correctly parsed.
 Images, tables and graphs will be ignored at this point.

 - Generating the Knowledge graphs is very time consuming.
 Be patient.
 In theory, the graphs can be saved and reloaded (not tested).
-As far as the app is up, they are stored in memory.
+As long as the app is up, they are stored in memory.

 - With the current model [solar-10.7b-instruct-v1.0.Q6_K.gguf](https://huggingface.co/TheBloke/SOLAR-10.7B-Instruct-v1.0-GGUF), you will need a GPU with, at the very least, 16GB of RAM.
 But you can switch to a smaller model.